sbalaraman2/Getting_and_Cleaning_dataset_project/README.md

-Assign proper value to the column names using gsub function Group the merged dataset by activity and subject Summarize the dataset to get the mean for each column Write the dataset to a text file
+Assign proper value to the column names using gsub function Group the merged dataset by activity and subject Summarize the dataset to get the mean for each column Write the dataset to a text file (means.txt)